GazeIntoTheBoid/Plant-tracker-iot-web-app/README.md

-## The Web app frontend
+## The Web app front end
-The frontend of the app is built and rendered server side using next.js.
+The front end of the app is built and rendered server side using next.js.
 Styling is done inline with tailwind CSS.

 <img src="https://github.com/user-attachments/assets/88b20465-8d90-4ddc-b6a9-cf23ed0f1b57" />